Student Services

 361-593-3991

-Student Health and Wellness (HSW) serves the physical, emotional and distinct academic needs of Texas A&M University-Kingsville students.
-Our mission is to raise students’ awareness on physical, emotional, social, spiritual, intellectual and occupational dimensions to produce life changing results and to provide a teaching and learning environment which helps students acquire lifelong learning skills and obtain educational success.
-Units includes Counseling Services, Health Care Clinic, Disability Resource Center (DRC) and Wellness Program.
-All services and information provided to/from students is confidential and will not be released without written permission from the student.
-Office hours are Monday through Friday, 8:00 a.m. to 5:00 p.m., except on major holidays or during semester breaks.
+Student Health and Wellness (SHW) serves the physical, emotional and distinct academic needs of Texas A&M University-Kingsville students.
+Our mission is to raise students’ awareness on physical, emotional, social, spiritual, intellectual, and occupational dimensions, to produce life changing results and to provide a teaching and learning environment to assist students acquiring life-long learning skills and obtain educational and career success.
+SHW core units include Counseling Services, Disability Resource Center (DRC), Wellness Program, and Health Services with the contracted partner, Community Action Corporation of South Texas Health Center.
+Office hours are Monday through Friday, 8 a.m. to 5:00 p.m., except on major holidays or during semester breaks.
+All services and information provided to/from students is confidential.
+Confidential information is protected by Federal and State laws, regulations, system policy, and departmental procedures to insure that applicable safeguards are maintained.
+As a result, student records maintained by SHW are confidential and will only be released as allowable by law or with the written permission by the student.

 Counseling Services